aubreyrees/lite-boolean-formulae/README.rst

 =====================

 This module helps with the building of smallish boolean formulae.
-This module expresses boolean formulae in CNF internally.
+This module expresses boolean formulae in CNF internally and does not preserve the original form of the formula.

 boolean_formula Objects
 =======================